-The Company places great importance on the need effective communication and constructive dialogue with investors and the media by providing communications through the Annual and Interim Reports, along with Regulatory News Service announcements.
-The Company's www.distil.uk.com. is used for both financial and general news relevant to shareholders.
+The Company places great importance on the need for effective communication and constructive dialogue with investors and the media by providing communications through the Annual and Interim Reports, along with Regulatory News Service announcements.
+The Company's website, www.distil.uk.com, is used for both financial and general news relevant to shareholders.
 The Board maintains a general policy of keeping all interested parties informed by regular announcements and update statements.
 The Executive Chairman is the Company's principal spokesperson with investors, fund managers, the press and other interested parties and acts as a general liaison for all shareholders.
 All Directors attend the AGM, where private investors are given the opportunity to question the Board.
 The AGM provides an opportunity to meet, listen and present to shareholders, and shareholders are encouraged to attend.
-All 2019 AGM resolutions were passed comfortably.
+Although shareholder attendance was restricted at the 2020 AGM due to Covid-19, shareholders were given the opportunity to submit questions to the Board via email so that engagement between the Board and its stakeholders was not impeded by the ongoing outbreak and subsequent changes to AGM arrangements.
+Shareholders were encouraged to appoint the chair of the AGM as proxy to enable them to exercise their voting rights.
+All 2020 AGM resolutions were passed comfortably.